 This Source Water Assessment Public Summary is to provide information to support local and state efforts to protect public drinking water source and to maintain a safe and dependable water supply for the protection of human health by preventing contamination.
-The costs of these preventative measures will rarely exceed the cost of remediating a public water supply once it is contaminated.
+The costs of these preventative measures will never outweigh the cost of possibly remediating a public water supply.